 Fall 3: Proposal defenses will take place as early in the semester as possible.
 IRB materials should be submitted as early as possible to avoid delays.
-Whenever possible candidates are urged to request an exempt IRB review.
+Whenever possible, candidates are urged to request an exempt IRB review.
 If the project needs an expedited or full review, IRB materials should be submitted no later than mid-September.
 Some candidates may be able to submit the IRB materials earlier based on previous coursework.
-NOTE: THE IRB COMMITTEE DOES NOT MEET IN AUGUST.

-Spring 3: Chairs will meet on a regular basis (every 2 to 3 weeks) with their groups throughout the academic year to provide support and feedback during data collection, early data analysis and drafting.
+Spring 3: Chairs will meet on a regular basis with their groups (every 2 to 3 weeks) throughout the academic year to provide support and feedback during data collection, early data analysis and drafting.
 Candidates and Chairs may call on second and third readers for assistance as needed.
 Written and oral feedback will occur as needed.

-Summer 4: Candidates complete dissertation.
-Until that time, Chairs will meet every two weeks with groups and provide oral and written feedback on candidate work between meetings.
+Summer 4: Candidates work on dissertation writing.
+Chairs will meet every two weeks with groups or with the individual group members and provide oral and written feedback on candidate work between meetings.
 Meetings and general feedback may be face-to-face or virtual; candidate-specific feedback must be written and may also include one-on-one meetings.
 The Chair will encourage peer feedback (oral and written) within the group; and committee members will be asked to help if they are willing and available.
-Candidates may defend their dissertations as early as the start of the Fall semester, and subsequently complete any necessary revisions.